Build, sign, and encrypt JSON Web Tokens

-Signing the claims is used most often to secure the claims.
-What is known today as a JWT token is typically produced by signing the claims in a JSON format using the steps described in the JSON Web Signature specification.
+Signing the claims is the most common method for securing them.
+Typically, a JWT token is produced by signing claims formatted as JSON, following the steps outlined in the JSON Web Signature (JWS) specification.

-However, when the claims are sensitive, their confidentiality can be guaranteed by following the steps described in the JSON Web Encryption specification to produce a JWT token with the encrypted claims.
+When the claims contain sensitive information, their confidentiality can be ensured by using the JSON Web Encryption (JWE) specification.
+This approach produces a JWT with encrypted claims.

-SmallRye JWT Build provides an API for securing JWT claims using all of these options.
-Jose4J is used internally to support this API.
+The SmallRye JWT Build API simplifies securing JWT claims by supporting all these options.
+It uses the Jose4J library internally to provide this functionality.

 Dependency